Choked by smog, Beijing creates new environmental police

 Cai on Saturday blamed polluting activities like burning garbage or wood on “the result of lax supervision and weak law enforcement.”

 But China’s pollution is caused chiefly by its thousands of coal-burning factories and a surplus of older, inefficient vehicles.
-While it tries to answer the loud public calls to tamp down on pollution, China’s Communist government is also grappling with an economic slowdown and the challenge of maintaining growth.
+While it tries to answer the loud public calls to tamp down on pollution, the Communist government is also grappling with an economic slowdown and the challenge of maintaining growth.

 China is also the world’s largest producer and consumer of coal, and measures like capping production days or shutting down older coal mines run the risk of driving up energy prices and further slowing the economy.